Battle of Cheat Mountain: Battle

 The approaches by each of the three Confederate brigades were uncoordinated.
 Rain, fog, mountainous terrain, and a dense forest limited visibility to minimal distances.
 As a result, each of the three Confederate brigades assigned to attack Cheat Summit Fort acted independently and never made contact with either of the other two Confederate brigades.
 The march to Cheat Mountain was difficult, and was greatly exacerbated by rainy weather.
 The Union defenders on Cheat Summit were very familiar with the terrain and mountain trails.
-Rust's advancing column encountered two union pickets who attempted to flee, confederate troops opened fire and killed these two, this alerted the nearby pickets and skirmishing ensued as the advancing rebels lost the element of surprise.
-Rust's troops then captured several more pickets who were interrogated, and falsely exaggerated the size of the union force at the camp, Rust believed these accounts.
+Rust's advancing column encountered two Union pickets who attempted to flee.
+Confederate troops opened fire and killed these two, alerting the nearby pickets.
+Skirmishing ensued as the advancing rebels lost the element of surprise.
+Rust's troops then captured several more pickets who were interrogated.
+When they falsely exaggerated the size of the Union force at the camp, Rust believed these accounts.
 Two Federal probing attacks from Cheat Summit Fort were so aggressive that Rust and Anderson, each leading approximately 1500 Confederates at Cheat Mountain, were convinced that an overwhelming force confronted them.
 Rust decided to retreat back down the mountain without signaling the attack.
 At Elkwater, Reynolds's brigade faced three more Confederate brigades but refused to budge from well-prepared entrenchments.

 The Confederates did not press an attack after Col. John A. Washington, a member of Lee's staff, the great-grandnephew of George Washington and the last civilian owner of the first president's Mount Vernon estate, was killed during a reconnaissance of the Union right.
 Reynolds was so confident in the face of such timidity that he dispatched two of his own regiments from Elk Water up the mountain road to relieve the supposedly besieged fortress garrison, but the arriving Union reinforcements were unnecessary.
 Lee called off the attack and, after maneuvering in the vicinity, withdrew to Valley Mountain on September 17.
 Reynolds, meanwhile, planned an offensive against the Confederate forces stationed at the Greenbrier River.